kuzya-the-modder/Logger/README.md

 # Logger (by Kuzya)
-- Latest version : 1.0
+- Latest version : 1.1
+- Added Logger#LogN (Similar to WriteLine)
 - No further feautures are planned